 The Department of Communication admits students each fall semester.
 The deadline for fall admission applications is December 15 of the prior calendar year.
 (There are no admissions for spring or summer starts)

 How to Apply

 1. Application.
-Submit application through the Apply Texas on-line System (AIS).
+Submit application through the TAMU Graduate CAS system.
 After an applicant submits an application, they will receive an acknowledgement and a UIN.
-With the UIN, they can log into the AIS System to check the status of the application.
+With the UIN, they can log into the CAS System to check the status of the application.
 Applicants should follow directions for submission of all materials provided in this application portal.

 2. Three Letters of Recommendation.
-Submit letter of recommendation requests through the AIS system.
+Submit letter of recommendation requests through the CAS system.
 Letter writers should not mail letters; they will be asked to upload the letters into this system.

 3. Official Transcripts.
 Submit official transcripts from every college/university attended.
 Transcripts issued in a language other than English must be accompanied by an official English translation.
 Transcripts MUST be sent by the degree-granting institution for admission.

 4. Official Test Scores: The Communication Department uses test scores as part of a holistic application review process.
 As such, there are no GRE minimum scores required for admission.

 GRE (Optional for Domestic and International Applicants).
 Texas A&M University has suspended the GRE requirement for Fall 2021 admissions.

 TOEFL/IELTS (International applicants only) Applicants whose native language is not English are required to submit proof of English proficiency to be eligible for review.
 English proficiency can be demonstrated by one of the criteria below.

 - a minimum TOEFL score (from a test date within two years) of: 550 for paper-based testing (p-BT) or 80 internet-based testing (i-BT), or:

 - a minimum IELTS score of 6.0 overall band,